ThieuHung2006/Network-configuration-project/README.md

 # Network Configuration Project

-This project simulates a network topology for a corporate enterprise using a 3-layer model: Core, Distribution, and Access.
-It includes configuration of routing protocols, VLANs, inter-VLAN routing, and more.
+This project simulates an enterprise network topology based on a 3-layer architecture (Core, Distribution, and Access).
+The design demonstrates routing, segmentation, security, high availability, and enterprise services in a realistic corporate environment.

-## Network Devices Configured:
+## Network Devices Configured
 - **Core Routers**: Core_1, Core_2
-- **Access Routers**: Router_DMZ
+- **DMZ Router**: Router_DMZ
 - **ISP Router**: ISP

 ## Project Features
-- **OSPF Configuration** for dynamic routing
+- **OSPF** for dynamic and scalable routing
-- **VLAN Configuration** for network segmentation
+- **VLANs & Inter-VLAN Routing** for network segmentation
-- **DHCP Setup** for automatic IP address assignment
+- **DHCP & DNS Services** deployed in the DMZ
-- **Basic Security** using **ACLs**
+- **Security Controls** using ACLs and NAT
+- **High Availability** with HSRP, STP, and EtherChannel
+- **Enterprise Wireless** using WLC with WPA2-Enterprise and Guest access

 ## Folder Structure
-- `configs/`: Contains all configuration files for routers and switches
+- `configs/`: Device configuration files (routers & switches)
+- `docs/`: Design and verification documentation
-- `images/`: Contains network topology diagrams
+- `images/`: Network topology diagrams and verification screenshots

 ## How to Use
 1. Clone the repository.
-2. Load the configuration files on appropriate network devices.
+2. Load the configuration files onto the corresponding network devices.
-3. Implement the setup and test the network.
+3. Verify connectivity, routing, security policies, and services.

 ## Network Topology

-### Network Topology Diagram
-This diagram shows the full enterprise network using a 3-tier architecture (Core – Distribution – Access), including DMZ and ISP connectivity.
+The diagrams below illustrate the complete enterprise network design using a 3-tier architecture, including DMZ and ISP connectivity.

 ![Network Topology Diagram 1](images/network_topology1.png)
 ![Network Topology Diagram 2](images/network_topology2.png)

 ## Wireless Network